wjschne/arrowheadr/README.md

 ## Installation

-The development version of arrowheadr can be installed by runnint this
+The development version of arrowheadr can be installed by running this
 code:

 ``` r